FUE vs. FUT Hair Transplants

 In a FUT transplant, the surgeon will remove a thin strip of hair from a donor area in the back or sides of your head.
 The sides of the area from which the strip was removed are brought back together.
 When this heals, a thin scar (1-2 mm wide) will form.
 The closure is done in such a way that hair will be able to grow through the scar.

 Next, individual follicular units are harvested from the strip using microscopic dissection techniques.
-After harvesting, these individual follicular units, which contain nerves, oil glands and muscle, are transplanted to the target areas.
+After harvesting, these individual follicular units, which contain nerves, oil glands, and muscle, are transplanted to the target areas.
 For some cases of severe balding, this may be the most effective method.

 What Can I Expect During Recovery?